 Finally, burglaries and other property crimes, such as arson or vandalism, may result in property loss or damage to your property.
 You are not responsible for compensating your tenants for their personal belongings if they are lost or damaged, but you will need to cover the costs to repair any of your own damaged property, including the home.
 You can file a claim under your landlord insurance policy to get compensation for these losses.

-Contact a Trusted Choice agent in or near your Utah neighborhood to learn more about landlord insurance.
+Contact an agent in or near your Utah neighborhood to learn more about landlord insurance.
 Your agent can help you start comparing quotes in no time.